Lab 7 In-Class: More Selection

 There are three basic parts to a loop:

-same loop as above with some extra comments.
-Do the following.
+same loop as above with some extra comments and prompts to read in the

 - The setup, or initialization.
 This is before the